open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 9 - Be part of the team

-Once you have finished step 8, sync your community with the nation (as you did in step 7).
+Once you have finished step 8, sync your community with the nation (as you did in Step 7 - [Nation Planet tab](vi-nation.md)).

 Next thing is to add yourself to the virtual intern list found in [vi-team.md](vi-team.md) and create a pull request.
 Message us ("@/all" and "@dogi") in the Gitter chat room so that we can set up a meeting and add you to the team as soon as possible.